doctrine/orm/docs/en/reference/tools.rst

 You can also use database introspection to update your schema easily with the ``updateSchema()`` method.
-It will compare your existing database schema to the passed array of ``ClassMetadataInfo`` instances.
+It will compare your existing database schema to the passed array of ``ClassMetadata`` instances.

 .. code-block:: php